taipalogy/hanjis/README.md

 # hanjis

-hanyjiz ew chingfliy kahf siuzchipp
+CC0 1.0 Universal.
+See LICENSE for details.

 ### taipa

-taipa library is released under the MIT license.
+Taipa library is released under the MIT license.